interclip/interclip/README.md

 # Interclip
-A handy-dandy clipboard sharing tool
+### A handy-dandy clipboard sharing tool to share urls between devices and users.